jacebutcher/EmployeeAPI/README.md

 ﻿# Employee REST API

 This API currently supports retrieving a list of all employees filtered by their respective departments.
+The Database used is a SQL Server/DB hosted on Azure along with the API.

 ## Usage